cocotb/cocotb/documentation/source/quickstart.rst

 Cocotb drives stimulus onto the inputs to the :term:`DUT` and monitors the outputs directly from Python.

-In the following sections we are showing you the code of a small but complete cocotb testbench environment.
+In the following sections we review an example of a small but complete cocotb testbench.

 .. _quickstart_creating_a_makefile: